remes2000/scim-filter/jira.md

 # Required
 [ ] Use NX
 [ ] Improve the lexer, handle scim paths
-[ ] Handle sub-attributes in parser
+[x] Handle sub-attributes in parser
-[ ] Create and expose custom error class, so that customers can catch it [x] Improve the lexer, move away from state machine approach [x] Improve the lexer, handle JSON numbers
+[ ] Create and expose custom error class, so that customers can catch it [ ] Make parser accept a string, not the list of tokens [x] Improve the lexer, move away from state machine approach [x] Improve the lexer, handle JSON numbers
 [x] Handle escaped quotes in lexer